Wellness

 “Even when you know what you want and why you want it, we all have stories that prevent us from personal growth, make us victims to our circumstances.
 Until we reframe our stories, we will have trouble keeping our resolutions,” she says.
 “Your conscious self may want to achieve a goal, if your subconscious is scared, it likely won’t happen.
 This is what’s known as a hidden barrier.”

 How do we overcome those hidden barriers?
-With psychology-supported tips and easy-to-implement actions that will keep you steadfast, focused, and getting healthier every day.
+With expert-supported tips and easy-to-implement actions that will keep you steadfast, focused, and getting healthier every day.

 #1 Be Specific